News & Upcoming Events in 2021

 - Upcoming in December 2021: Congratulation Dzhuma Abakarova to be accepted at the tough-to-get-in BUCLD conference!
 She will present results from her PhD project in which she combined empirical data with computing simulations to decipher differences in articulatory strategies between children & adults.

-After 6 and a half years of insightful discoveries, LOLA has closed May, 31st, 2021.
-We thank all the students who have contriuted to the lab's efforts via internships, Bachelor, Master, PhD and Postdoctorla projects.
+- After 6 and a half years of insightful discoveries, LOLA lab has closed May, 31st, 2021.
+We thank all the students who have contributed to the lab's efforts via internships, Bachelor, Master, PhD, Postdoctoral and various collaborative projects.
 We are also deeply grateful to all the parents and children who have enrolled in our studies.
 Nothing could have been done without their time and interest in our research!